saminulh/shared-articles/Democracy Sourcebook Essays/The Social Contract - Jean-Jacques Rousseau.md

 What are the original rights and natural freedoms?
 Is murder allowed or does it violate the original rights of the victim?
 Both answers seem weird: murder not allowed is weird because it seems the constraints on murder are imposed socially rather than naturally and murder allowed is weird because it seems that there are no “original rights” to speak of.

+Answer: there is a “natural law” (that the state should protect) and murder is a violation of natural law.

 > The public person thus formed by the union of all other persons was once called the city, and is now known as the republic or the body politic.

 [[democracy-sourcebook.pdf#page=15&selection=117,6,129,1|democracy-sourcebook, page 15]]